-Coconut flour is gluten-free, so it is good for those who are suffering from the celiac disease and have wheat allergy.
+Coconut flour is gluten-free, so it is ideal for celiacs and anyone with a wheat allergy.
 It is high in fiber and also provides the body with a lot of minerals.
 However, it can cause several problems in the human body as well.
-Sometimes your pantry doesn’t always live up to what you thought was in there and you need a cocount flour substitute.
+Sometimes your pantry doesn’t always live up to what you thought was in there and you need a coconut flour substitute.

 What is Coconut Flour

 This flour variety is created while the coconut milk is produced.
 Some portion of the coconut milk will remain when the coconut is pressed for making milk.
 This meat is then collected and dried at a low temperature.
-Then it is grinded to form a fine powder.
-Coconut flour is used for baking.
-It is a popular choice for making breads, muffins, cookies, and cakes.
+Then you should grind it to form a fine powder.
+Coconut flour is used for baking, it is a popular choice for making breads, muffins, cookies, and cakes.

 Coconut flour is extremely versatile.
 It is a good choice for those who must restrict grains in their foods, like those following the paleo diet, the GAPS diet, and the ketogenic diet.
 The flour you will get is a good alternative to those based on grains.